trenthuber/cbs/README.md

 In a similar way as compiling, the predefined `lflags` variable can be used to define flags for the linker.

-The `DYEXT` macro has been defined which represents the platform-dependent file extension for dyanmic libraries, `".dylib"` for macOS and `".so"` for anything else.
+The `DYEXT` macro has been defined which represents the platform-dependent file extension for dynamic libraries, `".dylib"` for macOS and `".so"` for anything else.
 This can be used to allow portability of build files.

-An example of linking `liba.dylib` (or `liba.so`), `b.o`, `libc.a`, and the system math library as a statically linked library `libmain.a`.
+An example of linking `liba.dylib` (or `liba.so`), `b.o`, `libc.a`, and the system math library into a statically linked library `libmain.a`.

 ```c
 lflags = (char *[]){"-lm", NULL};